 "A" streets are important circulation elements and are also important character-defining features of the community.
 These streets are important in establishing the character of adjacent districts and neighborhoods.

 Design Principles for "A" Streets

-"A" Streets include Duke Street, Van Dorn Street, New High Street north of Landmark Terrace Apartments, the Landmark Mall main shopping street, and Pickett Place Main Street.
+"A" Streets include Duke Street, Van Dorn Street, New High Street north of the point where retail frontage ends south of Stevenson Avenue, the Landmark Mall main shopping street, and Pickett Place Main Street.